MLB rumors: Dodgers showing interest in Darvish

 Rumors and News

-• The Dodgers have shown interest in trading for Rangers pitcher Yu Darvish.
-(Jon Paul Morosi, MLB.com)
+• The Dodgers have shown interest in trading for Rangers pitcher Yu Darvish and Tigers pitcher Justin Verlander.
+(Jon Morosi, MLB.com)

+• The Tigers and Cubs continue to have trade discussions with Alex Avila and Verlander being the focal point.
+(Jon Morosi, MLB.com)

+• The Pirates are leaning against trading outfielder Andrew McCutchen, though team has given no indication about picking up his $14.5 million club option for 2018.
+(Rob Biertempfel, Pittsburgh Tribune-Review)

 • Marlins president of baseball operations Michael Hill says he doesn't expect to trade core players until ownership situation clears up.
 (Tim Healey, Sun Sentinel)